DARK-HURTS/rti-reporting-system-evolution/README.md

 ## Overview

-Led and contributed to the multi-year redesign of the RTI Annual Reporting Template used by public institutions to improve data quality, standardization, compliance tracking, and analytical usability.
+Led and contributed to the multi-year redesign of the RTI Annual Reporting Template used by public institutions. this was done to improve data quality, standardization, compliance tracking, and analytical usability.

 ---